Clare County Airport: Airport upgrades

 In late 2014 and early 2015, when work on the pilot's lounge first began, the terminal's ductwork system was designed and constructed by students at the college technical center in Harrison.

 In 2021, significant upgrades were made at the airport.
 The airport approved money for upgrades and the completion of a pilot's lounge at the airport.
 Upgrades to lighting at the airport were originally begun years earlier, but work on the pilot's lounge were paused because the hangar housing it is low-lying and therefore prone to flooding.
 Governing authorities waited for five years for a cost assessment on what extra repairs and building projects would cost.

 In 2022, funds were approved to perform work on the airport's runway.
 However, the approved crack sealing was not fully completed by the third party contractor hired by the county to complete the work.

 In 2024, the airport received a grant to remove trees from airport property to ensure a clear flight path for aircraft using the airport.
 Additional work is planned for the spring of 2024, including repairing the airport's rotating beacon, windsock, and turf runways.

 In 2025, the airport received a grant to remove the old outdated runway lights and replace them with FAA approved lights.
-This grant how ever, was held from the airport for several months while multiple Clare County Commissioners argued over if they wanted to keep the airport open.
+This grant however, was held from the airport for several months while multiple Clare County Commissioners argued over if they wanted to keep the airport open.
 However, on May 21st 2025, with a 7:2 vote, the board accepted the grant.
 Also in 2025, 5 servicemen from the Michigan Army National Guard 107th Engineer Battalion spent 5 days of their summer Guard training week conducting a survey of the airport property as part of an Innovative Readiness Training.
 IRT is a Department of Defense program that enables Guard members to work on enduring projects which benefit communities while simultaneously creating joint training opportunities to increase deployment readiness.